brineylab/clonify/README.md

-# clonify (native)
+# clonify

-High-performance clonotype assignment with a native Rust backend and average-linkage clustering.
+High-performance antibody clonal lineage assignment.

 ## Installation

-clonify is published on PyPI with prebuilt wheels for common platforms:
+clonify is published on PyPI (as `clonify-antibody`) with prebuilt wheels for common platforms:

 - macOS (Apple Silicon arm64 and Intel x86_64)
 - Linux (manylinux x86_64)